Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Introduction

-We derive the statistical properties of the grouped GEE estimator in an asymptotic framework where both $n$ (the number of subjects) and $T$ (the number of repeated measurements) tend to infinity, but we here allow $T$ to grow considerably slower than $n$, namely, $n/T^\nu\to0$ for some large $\nu$.
-Hence, our method can be applicable when $T$ is much smaller $n$ as observed in many applications using longitudinal data.
-As theoretical difficulties of the grouped estimation in longitudinal data analysis, the true correlations within the same subject can be considerably high, so the existing theoretical argument assuming negligibly small correlations imposed typically by mixing conditions \citep[e.g.][]{BM2015,ZWZ2019,GV2019} for the underlying true correlations is no more applicable.
-To overcome the limitation of the existing theoretical argument, we consider grouping assignment using a kind of Mahalanobis distance with working correlation, and we will show that such grouping strategy leads to consistent estimation of the grouping parameters as long as the working correlation is relatively close to the true one.
-Therefore, even when the underlying correlations within the same subject is not weak, we can successfully estimate the grouping parameters using a reasonable working correlation matrix.
-Then, we will also establish consistency and asymptotic normality of the grouped GEE estimator of the regression coefficients, and also provide a consistent estimator of asymptotic variances.
+We derive the statistical properties of the grouped GEE estimator in an asymptotic framework where both $n$ (the number of subjects) and $T$ (the number of repeated measurements) tend to infinity, but we here allow $T$ to grow considerably slower than $n$, namely, $n/T^\nu\to0$ for some $\nu>0$.
+Hence, our method can be applied when $T$ is much smaller than $n$ as observed in many applications using longitudinal data.
+As theoretical difficulties of the grouped estimation in longitudinal data analysis, the true correlations within the same subject can be considerably high, so the existing theoretical argument assuming negligibly small correlations imposed typically by mixing conditions \cite{BM2015,GV2019,ZWZ2019} for the true underlying correlations are no more applicable.
+To overcome the limitation of the existing theoretical argument, we consider grouping assignment using a kind of Mahalanobis distance with working correlation.
+We will show that such a grouping strategy leads to the consistent estimation of the grouping parameters as long as the working correlation is reasonably close to the true one.
+Therefore, even when the underlying correlations within the same subject are not weak, we can successfully estimate the grouping parameters using a reasonable working correlation matrix.
+Then, we will establish consistency and asymptotic normality of the grouped GEE estimator of the regression coefficients and provide a consistent estimator of asymptotic variances.